 14. I update your HomePage on the NEXT STEPS, on what you and your Fiance(e) should do while waiting on USCIS’s approval.
 I provide detailed instructions on obtaining Police reports, Certificates of No Marriage, and vaccinations as well as the list of 120 most likely interview questions for you to practice.

 15. It is unusual for my clients to hear anything from USCIS but “thanks for your case” and “your case is approved”.
 Sometimes USCIS makes a request for more evidence.
 This is called an RFE.
-Should that occur, I draft the response and help you to provide what is needed, as quickly as possible.
+Should that occur, I help prepare the documents/forms needed to respond to the request.

-16. Upon notice that USCIS has approved, I update your HomePage, with completed forms for your Fiance(e) to sign to take to the interview at the Consulate, detailed instructions on obtaining chest x-ray, blood tests and physicals at the embassy designated Panel Physician, how and where to pay visa fees, obtaining Police Certificates, details on preparing for the interview, proving financial eligibility and a completed affidavit of support for your signature.
+16. Upon notice that USCIS has approved, I prepare your final petition forms: the I-134 and DS-160 including what supporting documents and evidence should accompany them..
+I update your HomePage, with these completed forms for your Fiance(e) to take to the interview at the Consulate, and provide detailed instructions on obtaining chest x-ray, blood tests and physicals at the embassy designated Panel Physician, how and where to pay visa fees, obtain Police Certificates, sample questions to practice to prepare for the interview.

-17. Once your Fiance(e) has passed the interview, I update your HomePage, with instructions on what to do during the 90 days after arrival, including How to get the Social Security number and How to apply for the Green Card (adjustment of status).
+17. Once your Fiance(e) has passed the interview, I update your HomePage, with instructions on what to expect at the border crossing, and what to do during the 90 days after arrival, including getting a Social Security number and provide information on How to apply for the Green Card (adjustment of status).